Marianne McDonald: Career

 McDonald has been teaching for the majority of her life.
-She has taught primarily at University of California, Irvine and University of California, San Diego as a professor of Classics and Theater.
+She has taught primarily at University of California, Irvine, and University of California, San Diego, as a professor of Classics and Theater.
 She has also been a visiting professor of classics at Trinity College, Dublin, University College Dublin, University College Cork, Dublin City University, and the University of Ulster in Coleraine.
 She has published over 250 books, translations, plays, and poems and she has written even more articles.
-She has performed in a large number of Greek plays and she understands –to varying degrees- twelve different languages.
+She has performed in a large number of Greek plays.

 Two of McDonald's projects are the Thesaurus Linguae Graecae (TLG) and the Thesaurus Linguae Hiberniae.
 The TLG is a computerized compilation of Greek literature that McDonald founded and funded at the University of California, Irvine.
-Years later, she did the same thing in Ireland by founding the Thesaurus Linguae Hibernicae which computerizes Irish literature no matter what language they were actually written in.
+Years later, she did the same thing in Ireland by founding the Thesaurus Linguae Hibernicae which computerizes Irish literature.

 In her adult life, McDonald has reached an impressive number of achievements and has received numerous awards because of her works.
 McDonald has been awarded honorary doctorates from the National University of Ireland, University College Dublin, the American College of Greece, the University of Athens, and the University of Thessalonika.
-In 1994, she was inducted into the Royal Irish Academy - for her ongoing efforts to preserve and translate ancient Irish texts, being one of the few women to be inducted into the RIA.
+In 1994, she was inducted into the Royal Irish Academy for her ongoing efforts to preserve and translate ancient Irish texts.
 That same year, she was made a commander of the Order of the Phoenix, one of Greece's highest awards, by Prime Minister Andreas Papandreou for her contributions to Greek drama.
 In 1999, McDonald was awarded the Ellis Island Medal of Honor for distinguished achievements as an American.
 McDonald has also been given Irish citizenship on the basis of all that she has done for Ireland.
 In 2008, she was inducted into the San Diego Women's Hall of Fame.
-Her 2005 play "...and then he met a woodcutter" won the San Diego Critics Circle Craig Craig Noel Award for Outstanding New Play.
+Her 2005 play "... and then he met a woodcutter" won the San Diego Critics Circle Craig Craig Noel Award for Outstanding New Play.